-Asheville’s Climate Resiliency Assessment is designed to help the City be prepared for and hopefully lessen the impacts of future extreme weather and climate change.
+The City of Asheville’s Climate Resilience Assessment has been a collaborative effort with UNC Asheville's National Environmental Modeling and Analysis Center (NEMAC).
+Led by the Office of Sustainability, this initiative has been ongoing since 2016 and involves various City departments.
+It is designed to help the City be prepared for and hopefully lessen the impacts of future extreme weather and climate change.

 The primary purpose of the climate resiliency planning process is to consider climate-related threats and hazards (such as fire from drought or flooding/landslides from heavy rain events) with a goal of becoming more resilient, or better prepared for them, through what is called adaptive capacity.